manuelfalonso/manuelfalonso/README.md

   - **AfterSceneLoad**: Initialize prefabs after the first scene is loaded.
   - **AfterAssembliesLoaded**: Run instantiation after the assemblies are loaded.

+#### When to Use It

+- When you need to automatically instantiate essential objects (e.g., managers, global controllers) during game loading or when entering Play Mode, ensuring consistency across all scenes.
+- For large projects where you want to centralize and simplify scene setup by ensuring base objects are always present without manual intervention.

+#### When Not to Use It

+- If the prefab needs to be instantiated on-demand based on user interactions (e.g., spawning enemies or items during gameplay).
+- When prefabs need to be instantiated with specific runtime data that cannot be pre-configured in a ScriptableObject.

 ## Contributing

 If you would like to contribute to this repository, feel free to submit a pull request or open an issue.
 Any suggestions or improvements are welcome!